Are you wondering which is the best betting app for horse racing in the UK?

 More importantly in my opinion, is understanding why a particular horse is favourite.
 This can then identify possible weaknesses in the favourite.
 It can also highlight other horses as possibly being in with a chance, offering better value odds.

 This is the art of betting on horse races in the future.
-All the best horse racing betting apps allow you to do this.
 This is particularly prevalent in the big festivals and races of the year, such as Cheltenham or the Grand National.
 Odds can offer much better value months before the actual race when uncertainty still hovers over the actual runners.

 So if you have done your research early doors and are confident in;